idugalic/digital-restaurant/README.md

 When you make all types in your application public, the packages are simply an organisation mechanism (a grouping, like folders) rather than being used for encapsulation.
 Since public types can be used from anywhere in a codebase, you can effectively ignore the packages.

 The way Java types are placed into packages (components) can actually make a huge difference to how accessible (or inaccessible) those types can be when Java's access modifiers are applied appropriately.
 Bundling the types into a smaller number of packages allows for something a little more radical.
 Since there are fewer inter-package dependencies, you can start to restrict the access modifiers.
-Kotlin language doesn't have 'package' modifer as Java has.
-It has 'internal' modifer which restricts accessiblity of the class to the whole module (compile unit, jar file...).
+Kotlin language doesn't have 'package' modifier as Java has.
+It has 'internal' modifier which restricts accessiblity of the class to the whole module (compile unit, jar file...).
 This makes a difference, and you have more freedom to structure your source code, and provide good public API of the component.

 For example, our [Customer component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer) classes are placed in one `com.drestaurant.customer.domain` package, with all classes marked as 'internal'.
 Public classes are placed in `com.drestaurant.customer.domain.api` and they are forming an API for this component.
-This API consist of [commands](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer/src/main/kotlin/com/drestaurant/customer/domain/api) and [events](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-common/src/main/kotlin/com/drestaurant/customer/domain/api) only.
+This API consist of [commands and events](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-common/src/main/kotlin/com/drestaurant/customer/domain/api).

 ## Application/s layer